-This bill, with respect to Motion Picture Credit 4.0, for taxable years beginning on or after January 1, 2025, would revise the definition of qualified motion picture to include live action and animated series with episodes averaging 20 minutes or more, animation films, series, and shorts, animated films, and large-scale competition shows, as specified.
+This bill, with respect to Motion Picture Credit 4.0, for taxable years beginning on or after January 1, 2025, would revise the definition of qualified motion picture to include live action and animated series with episodes averaging 20 minutes or more, animated films, and large-scale competition shows, as specified.
 The bill would specify that a television series that completed principal photography on the previous season more than 48 months prior to applying for an allocation of this credit is considered a new television series for purposes of the definition of qualified motion picture.
-The bill would increase the credit amount allowed for a qualified motion picture, including to 35% for amounts paid or incurred inside the Los Angeles zone. to 35% or 40% as specified.
-The bill would additionally increase the amount of qualified expenditures the California Film Commission is allowed to consider when determining the credit amount allocated to a qualified motion picture, and would allow an additional credit percentage of up to 5% percent for qualified expenditures in an economic opportunity zone, picture.
+The bill would increase the credit amount allowed for a qualified motion picture, to 35% or 40% as specified.
+The bill would additionally increase the amount of qualified expenditures the California Film Commission is allowed to consider when determining the credit amount allocated to a qualified motion picture.
 The bill would increase the aggregate amount of credits that may be allocated in a fiscal year to \$750,000,000, and would revise the allocations for independent films within that amount.
 The bill would additionally correct erroneous cross-references in those provisions.
 By requiring additional moneys to be paid from the Tax Relief and Refund Account, a continuously appropriated fund, the bill would make an appropriation.

-This bill, with respect to the certified studio construction project credit, for taxable years beginning on or after January 1, 2025, would revise specified provisions of the definition of qualified motion picture, the credit amount allowed for a qualified motion picture, including to 35% for amounts paid or incurred inside the Los Angeles zone, picture, and the total credit amount allowed to be allocated to a television series, as specified, in conformity with the Motion Picture Credit 4.0, as described above.
+This bill, with respect to the certified studio construction project credit, for taxable years beginning on or after January 1, 2025, would revise specified provisions of the definition of qualified motion picture, the credit amount allowed for a qualified motion picture, and the total credit amount allowed to be allocated to a television series, as specified, in conformity with the Motion Picture Credit 4.0, as described above.
 The bill would also end the requirement that a certified studio construction project is produced by a qualified taxpayer that either owns more than 50% of the soundstage or soundstages on which the production is filmed or entered into a contract or lease of 10 years or more.